fsw0422/dsa-handbook/posts/ch07-sort-binary_search.md

       Stable sorting algorithm (elements with same key preserves ordering) using Divide and Conquer technique.
       The divide step is implemented in simple recursion top-down, while the merge step merge the split 2 lists bottom-up.

-      Merge sort is NOT an in-place algorithm as it allocates additional space through recursion

       TC: O(N*logN)
       SC: O(N)
       """

       def merge(lo: List[int], hi: List[int]):
-          """
-          We re-use the input list for sorted result, however this is not in-place sort, as we slice list in half and create copy on every recursion
-          """

           i, j, k = 0, 0, 0

           while i < len(lo) and j < len(hi):